West Coast Sundown: Yacht Rock, Late Night Pop & Sunset Soul

 While the Spanish maids pick up the sheets"

 Stewart was staying at the Continental Hyatt House in Hollywood, which inspired this line.
-"It was a crazy place," he said on an interview for the CD version of the album.
+"It was a crazy place," he said in an interview for the CD version of the album.
 "Led Zeppelin were running around and all the rock and roll bands of the day were there.
 The Spanish maids, as I refer to them in the song, would make up your bed in the morning, and they had absolutely no idea who all these crazy people were.
 It was just the dichotomy between the laboring poor and the gilded rock and roll stars that caused me to write this song."

 A few years before Eddie Van Halen played a guitar solo on Michael Jackson's Beat It, record company Arista had the same idea to help Phyllis Hyman crossover to the pop market.
 Unfortunately, his solo sounded a bit out of place on her version of Larry John McNally's Sleep On It and the track ultimately did not appear on the album Can't We Fall In Love Again.
 Years later, Ralph Tee took out the solo, which turned out to be a huge improvement.